The Southerly 42 RST belongs to the Southerly range. The Southerly 42 RST has also been marketed as Southerly 430.

 |Construction||Hull and deck:

-monolithic bottom, sandwich sides and deck: fiberglass / vinylester vaccum bagged
+single skin bottom, sandwich sides and deck: fiberglass / vinylester vacuum bagged

 |First built hull||2007|